Last Updated on

-Even if your website has undergone extensive search engine optimization it may not be fully equipped to perform well in mobile search engines and most likely will not provide a friendly user experience for visitors viewing pages from Smart Phones and other small phone screens.
+Even if your website has undergone extensive search engine optimization it still may not be fully equipped to perform well in Google mobile search.
+Your website also needs to provide a user friendly experience on mobile devices since more people are now searching on Smart Phones and other small-screened hand held devices.

-The time for preparing your website for mobile platforms is now; in the online environment where competition is steep you can earn an advantage by being an early adopter.
-A New York Times article on mobile search suggests that mobile search is set to surpass PC search in the very near future!
+The time for preparing your website for Google mobile search is now.
+In an online environment where competition is steep you can earn an advantage by being an early adopter.
+A early New York Times article on mobile search from way back in 2011 suggested that mobile search would soon surpass PC search.
+And they were right!

 Mobile Search Trends – What Can Mobile Search Do For Your Site?

 Smart Phone owners walk around nearly 24/7 with a computer in their pocket!
 You should never underestimate the power of using a phone to gather information, answer a question or find a business – on the spot!
-Because of this time sensitivity issue, mobile search presents new and unique opportunities for websites.
+Because of this time sensitivity issue, Google mobile search has presented new and unique opportunities for websites.

 First Use SEO Best Practices To Optimize Your Mobile Site